Shubhang-sharma/shubhang-sharma.github.io/index.md

         understanding of social structure is on the weaker side, so I initiated a process to get scholarly around it.
 I am reading <em>Sapiens</em> by Yuval Noah Harari and listening to the great lectures by Dr. Vinay Lal on
         <em>Political
-          and Cultural History ofContemporary India</em> these days.
+          and Cultural History of Contemporary India</em> these days.
 The lectures on <em>History of Indian Civilization</em> are also quiet rigorous!
 Currently, I am also looking for place to stay for the next year where there is some resonance in academic and personal values.
       </p>